trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to.md

 >Objects of type int always have a size of 4 bytes, objects of type long use 8 bytes, and so on.

 This is probably one of the most infamous examples of what happens when one does not have any knowledge about the language they're working with whatsoever.
 The sizes of objects of types other than character types are implementation-defined.
 I repeat IMPLEMENTATION-DEFINED.
-Sorry for the caps there.
-From §6.5.3.4 5 of the C11 standard (emphasis mine):
+Sorry for the caps there. §6.5.3.4 5 of the C11 standard says (emphasis mine)

 >The sizeof operator yields the size (**in bytes**) of its operand, which may be an expression or the parenthesized name of a type.
 The size is determined from the type of the operand.
 The result is an integer. [...]

-Now that we are 100% sure that sizeof yields the size of its operand in *bytes*, we can have a look at paragraph 5 of the same section (emphasis mine):
+Now that we are 100% sure that sizeof yields the size of its operand in *bytes*, we can have a look at paragraph 5 of the same section, which states (emphasis mine)

 >The value of the result of both operators is **implementation-defined**, and its type (an unsigned integer type) is size_t, defined in <stddef.h> (and other headers).